gone-io/goner/mcp/README.md

 MCP (Model Context Protocol) is an open protocol led by Anthropic (the developer of Claude model).
 Its main goal is to provide a standardized framework for AI models to easily interact with external data sources, tools, and services.

-Gone MCP component is a toolkit wrapped around `github.com/mark3labs/mcp-go`, helping developers quickly build MCP server and client applications.
+The **goner/mcp** component is a toolkit wrapped around `github.com/mark3labs/mcp-go`, helping developers quickly build MCP server and client applications.
 By using the Gone MCP component, you can easily integrate AI models with your business systems.

 ## Quick Start